-- 4 simple ways to promote metacognitive awareness in your classroom
+- 4 powerful ways to promote metacognitive awareness in your classroom

 - Letting pupils understand that the decisions they make are important determinants of their own success and well-being

-- Higher order Thinking Skills ( HOTS) and developing questioning strategies
+- Using classroom dialogue to promote Higher order Thinking Skills ( HOTS) and developing questioning strategies

 Specific strategies for Improving metacognition in Reading, Maths and Science teaching